 3. Is “learn” only about formal education?

-No, it also includes informal learning like picking up new skills at work, learning from life experiences, or self-teaching through reading or practice.
+No, it also includes informal learning like picking up new skills at work, learning from life experiences, or self-teaching through reading, practice, or feedback.